 Speaking through Koombs, William Winchester instructed Sarah to placate the spirits by building a structure that would perpetually grow to shelter the ever-increasing number of Winchester rifle victims.

 And if she did this, Sarah Winchester would gain immortality.

-Winchester rifles had killed a lot people.
-If Mrs Winchester was to appease their ghosts, she would need to build a very, very big house.
+Winchester rifles had killed a lot of people.
+If Mrs. Winchester was to appease their ghosts, she would need to build a very, very big house.
 And she had the money to do it.
 Having inherited her late husband’s stock in the rifle company, she was now one of the wealthiest people in the country.